-INCORPORATED VILLAGE OF EAST HILLS BOARD OF TRUSTEES PROPOSED LOCAL LAW NO. OF YEAR 2017 A LOCAL LAW TO UPDATE ZONING PROVISIONS OF THE CODE OF THE VILLAGE OF EAST HILLS IN ORDER TO ENSURE THE FAIR AND PROPER REGULATION OF ZONING following provisions.
+INCORPORATED VILLAGE OF EAST HILLS BOARD OF TRUSTEES

+PROPOSED LOCAL LAW NO. \\ OF YEAR 2017

+A LOCAL LAW TO UPDATE ZONING PROVISIONS OF THE CODE OF THE VILLAGE OF EAST HILLS IN ORDER TO ENSURE THE FAIR AND PROPER REGULATION OF ZONING
-The Board of Trustees of the Incorporated Village of East Hills, by these

-Amendments, modifications, changes and additions to Chapter 271 does enact the modified or added as follows:
+The Board of Trustees of the Incorporated Village of East Hills, by these Amendments, modifications, changes and additions to Chapter 271 does enact the following provisions.